Hi... My name is Rob... and I... am an urbanite.

 The challenge has been to maintain a sense of minimalism while adding content.
 Hopefully, I've achieved that.

 I'm a firm believer that if you want to improve your web design skills, there's no better way than to build and maintain a site with a blog.
 A blog is a form of dynamic design.
 It's a place to crash test ideas and to put new concepts into practice.
-Dynamic design is the best kind of design to tinker with because, if you eff it up, you'll eff it up dynamically.
+Dynamic design is the best kind of design to tinker with because, if you eff it up, you eff it up dynamically.

 Some photographers take their cameras to extraordinary places.
 They hike to waterfalls or travel to foreign countries.
 Others find beautiful models to pose.
 I like to hike to waterfalls.
 I love to travel abroad.
 And, yes, I enjoy admiring attractive women.
 But that's not what I do with a camera.
 Instead, I capture urban fragments.
 I do this because I enjoy finding and sharing the beauty of the everyday.
 The beauty of the norm.
 The beauty of the here and now.
+It's all about the little things.

 I think that, all too often, people think of beauty as something out of the ordinary.
 They think of it as something outside of their regular life.
 I think beauty surrounds us.
 All we have to do is take a moment and allow ourseles to notice.